sreesanpd/google-filestore-backup-kubernetes-cronjobs/README.md

 ### GCS - Configuring the Service Account

-In order to backup to a GCS Bucket, you must create a Service Account in Google Cloud Platform that contains the neccesary permissions to write to the destination bucket (for example the `Storage Obect Creator` role).
+In order to backup to a GCS Bucket, you must create a Service Account in Google Cloud Platform that contains the neccesary permissions to write to the destination bucket (for example the `Storage Object Admin` role).

-Once created, you must create a key for the Service Account in JSON format.
+~~Once created, you must create a key for the Service Account in JSON format.
 This key should then be base64 encoded and set in the `GCP_GCLOUD_AUTH` environment variable.
-For example, to encode `service_account.json` you would use the command `base64 ~/service-key.json` in your terminal and set the output as the `GCP_GCLOUD_AUTH` environment variable.
+For example, to encode `service_account.json` you would use the command `base64 ~/service-key.json` in your terminal and set the output as the `GCP_GCLOUD_AUTH` environment variable.~~

+The solution has been updated to use "[workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)" based service accounts instead of using key based service accounts.

 ### GCS - Example Kubernetes Cronjob